AlecRust/gphotos-takeout-repair/README.md

 ## Features

-- Copies files to destination directory using timestamp from the JSON file
+- Copies files to destination directory using `photoTakenTime` from the JSON file
 - Copies the (usually best) "edited" version where possible to prevent duplicates
 - Retains source directory folder structure to handle Takeout's exporting of albums
 - Handles some common Takeout export filename and encoding issues